 Pizza night will never be the same!
-This sophisticated pizza is how to turn pizza night into a special occasion.
+This sophisticated Pizza with Caramelized Onions, Prosciutto, Kale Sprouts and Balsamic Drizzle is how to turn pizza night into a special occasion.

 Mama Mia, did someone just put kale or something resembling it on my pizza?